darkskydev/notes/README.md

 This mechanism provides a number of benefits:

 * Scripts and stylesheets get minified and bundled together to avoid extra network requests.
-* Missing files cause compilation errors instead of 404 errors for your users.
+* Missing files cause compilation errors instead of 404 errors for your notes.
-* Result filenames include content hashes so you don’t need to worry about browsers caching their old versions.
+* Result filenoteSubjects include content hashes so you don’t need to worry about browsers caching their old versions.

 However there is an **escape hatch** that you can use to add an asset outside of the module system.